Joanna KeelMay 22, 2024

 The more capable AI becomes, the more likely evolution is for the entire recruiting process.
 Recruiters could lean on AI for even more help with burdensome tasks, like setting reminders for interactions with candidates throughout the journey.
 If AI could notify recruiters of salary conversations, seek follow-up information on a specific topic, and communicate with candidates, it would streamline the experience and make it more efficient.

-As recruiters hand tasks over to AI, it’s important to remember that humans will not be replaced by AI — it won't be able to think or interact like a human, nor will it take on relationship building and strategic decision making.
-Recruiters have full plates of administrative, repetitive tasks, and AI can help create bandwidth needed for meaningful work that matters most — establishing and cultivating relationships with candidates.
+As recruiters hand tasks over to AI, it’s important to remember that humans will not be replaced by AI.
+AI won't be able to think or interact like a human, nor will it take on relationship-building and strategic decision-making.
+Recruiters have full plates of administrative, repetitive tasks, and AI can help create the bandwidth needed for meaningful work that matters most — establishing and cultivating relationships with candidates.

 Resource: The Definitive Guide to Artificial Intelligence